flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ### Boot process {.tabs-close}

-Alright, using all the previous knowledge, you are going to learn now how the system boots up - and let me tell you, it's pretty complicated.
+All right, using all the previous knowledge, you are going to learn now how the system boots up - and let me tell you, it's pretty complicated.
 The reason is simple: Sony doesn't want you fiddling with their hardware or software, so they built many layers of obfuscation and encryption to prevent you from breaking in and side-loading your own code (and hopefully _give up and keep buying games/movies/whatever_) but, as history will tell you, the opposite happened.

 In the following section, I'm going to describe what this console does once you push the power button.
 Note that this process only drastically changed once (after hackers cracked it).
 So, for simplicity purposes, we'll start with the 'original' boot process (implemented before system version `3.60`)[@operating_system-levin] [@operating_system-boot] [@operating_system-the_exploit]: